AFZidan/php-value/README.md

  Composer documentation.

 ## Usage
-The `Value` class currently contains a single static method called `getValue`.
+The `Value` class currently contains a single static method called `getValue` and constants with the names of each of PHP’s types, corresponding to the values returned by the `getValue` method.
 There are currently no plans to extend this API and the following functionality is considered feature complete unless new types are added or old ones are removed.

 ```php
 <?php